AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 Under the hood, both of these will use the `L1TxUtils` to create and send L1 transactions.

+The publisher had also had responsibilities as a "getter" of different information on L1.
+This will be refactored into classes specific to the individual contracts that are being queried, e.g. `yarn-project/ethereum/src/contracts/rollup.ts` has a `Rollup` class that is responsible for getting information from the rollup contract.

 ### ProverNode `L1TxPublisher`

 The `ProverNode` will have a `L1TxPublisher` that has the functions within `l1-publisher.ts` that are related to the prover node, and have the same interface/semantics as the current `L1Publisher`.
 As an aside, this means `@aztec/prover-node` should no longer have a dependency on the `@aztec/sequencer-client` package.